-In the ruthless app development industry that spares no one and the cut-throat competition, building your first mobile app is tough!
+In the ruthless app development industry that spares no one with its cut-throat competition, building your first mobile app is tough!
 With all the things you have to take into consideration, it becomes very stressful to think clearly.

 We’ve created this step-by-step guide to help you out and prepare you for a strong launch and an even stronger app!

-First things first, you must ask yourself whether your idea solve a problem, provide a service, or entertain people?
+First thing’s first, does your app solve a problem, provide a service, or entertain people?
 Why will people use your app?
 Will it make their lives easier?
-Is there a real value in your app or it’s just a slightly better version of an existing app?
+Is there real value in your app or is it just a slightly better version of an existing app?
 These answers should provide you with a direction of where your idea is heading.
 Try to be super focused on the problem that you’re solving to be able to build the right solution.
-Don’t try to solve all the problems, so instead of saying “Our mobile app is the best at chatting”, you could choose only one problem in chatting and try to solve it.
+Don’t try to solve all the problems.
+Instead of saying, “Our mobile app is the best at chatting”, choose only one problem in chatting and try to solve it.
 “We empower people to converse instantly, even if offline” is an example of what your key offering should be.

 During the initial brainstorming sessions, you might have several directions for your idea.
-Write them down and break the ideas by rigorously asking yourself if the idea will work, why would people use it and if there are others that are already doing what you want to do.
+Write them down and break the ideas by rigorously asking yourself if the idea will work, why people would use it and if there are others who are already doing what you want to do.
 If you answer these questions, then you have validated the initial idea.

 You’ll need to see who else is in the field of what you want to do and analyze their performance.
 There are endless ways and different criteria to analyze competitors.
 You might consider the value of service provided in terms of content quality, ease of use, navigational controls, pricing, and availability.
 On one hand, you do this analysis to see if there are any gaps that your competitors missed where you could focus on and leverage against them.
 On the other hand, you could find out that your app’s category is already saturated and it’s time to move on and look for another idea.